Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Performance Insights

-- The Wildcats have seen a downturn in scoring lately, putting up 68.2 points per game in their last 10 outings, 6.2 points fewer than the 74.4 they've scored this year.
+- The Wildcats have been scoring 68.2 points per game in their last 10 times on the court, an average that's a little lower than the 74.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.